shivani8136/Bellabeat-Smart-Device-Data-Analysis/README.md

 The **limitations of the dataset** include:

-Extremely small sample size.
+* Extremely small sample size.
-The data is outdated as it was collected from March 2016 to May 2016.
+* The data is outdated as it was collected from March 2016 to May 2016.
-Details like the age, geographical location of the Fitbit user is not available.
+* Details like the age, geographical location of the Bellabeat user is not available.
 Moreover, Bellabeat is a women's fitness-based company, hence there is no proper representation across genders.
 These conditions could lead to sampling bias.

 ## Executive Summary

-### Overview of Findings

 **1. Calories vs steps**